olgam4/articles/testing/better-testing/README.md

 ## Bravo!
 You did it ✨🥳

 In the end, we've accomplished our main quest: reading our test is now that much easier.
-To top it all off, we can now easily change the way we instantiate the object we're testing, change its contructor signature and we won't have to refactor our whole code base.
-Also, our tests are now randomized and may help us catch flaky tests...If you still are not convinced, let me share with you a horrible example.
+To top it all off, we can now easily change the way we instantiate the object we're testing, change its constructor signature and we won't have to refactor our whole code base.
+Also, our tests are now randomized and will help us find unheard of edge cases...If you still are not convinced, let me share with you a horrible example.

 ``` java
 class UglyQuoteTest {